ktekinay/Kaju/README.md

 ## Special Actions

-You only need to add one property to your App class, UpdateInitiater As Kaju.UpdateInitiater.
-The Kaju class expects to find that and will handle it for you.
+You only need to add one property to your App class, `UpdateInitiater As Kaju.UpdateInitiater`.
+Kaju expects to find that and will handle it for you.

 The only special code you'll need is in the CancelClose event of any window where the clase is actually being cancelled (the event will return `True`).
 In those cases, you must call `Kaju.CancelUpdate`.
-(It doesn't matter if there is an updating scheduled at the time you call this.)
+(It doesn't matter if there is an update scheduled at the time.)
 This will prevent an update from happening if the user quits later without choosing Quit & Install again.

 ## How To Use It